No one can hear

 Author: Yugo Gabriel Egboluche

 Yugo Gabriel Egboluche is a graduate of the University of Nigeria, Nsukka.
-He lives and writes from Nigeria.
-His writing covers poetry, fiction, script and copy-writing.
-His poems have been published in Anthologies and webzines including The Kalahari Review, Praxis Magazine Online.
-His short stories have also been published in an African-Latin America anthology, blogs and translated into film.
+He lives and writes from Nigeria, where he works as a Development Practitioner with a flair for extensive writing that covers poetry, fiction, script and copy-writing.
+His works have been published in chapbooks and webzines including The Kalahari Review, Praxis Magazine Online, while his short stories have been published in an Experimental Writing, African Vs Latin America anthology, blogs and translated into film.
+He has also edited and co-authored numerous community development texts and guidebooks.